CoreyGumbs/Portfolio/README.md

     + **To change to needed branch:**
         + _Git checkout “[branchname]”_
     + **To create branch:**
-        + See section 2 of Branch Formatting
+        + See following section
 2. Contributors must create local branches using the following format:
-a.
-All branches should have the following naming convention:
+    +  All branches should have the following naming convention:
-i.
-File directory -contribution/fix title – version IE: CSS –layout-width-fix– V1 or CSS–All-Link-Hover-Effect- V1.2
+        +  File directory -contribution/fix title – version IE: CSS –layout-width-fix– V1 or CSS–All-Link-Hover-Effect- V1.2
-b.
-Create branch:
+    +  Create branch:
-i.
-Git Checkout –b Branch Name (please follow proper naming conventions as described on this document) ii.
-To push to branch see section 3 of Branch Formatting
+        +  Git Checkout –b Branch Name (please follow proper naming conventions as described on this document)
+        + To push to branch see section 3 of Branch Formatting
 3. Add and Commit all file changes/contributions to new branch:
 a.
 To add all files:
 i.
 Git add .